Antsega/portfolio/readme.md

 ---

+---

+## 5. Faced Errors

+**Step 5.1: from flask import Flask error**
+- Activate the environment
+    - windows: > `.venv\Scripts\activate`
+    - macOS/Linux $`. .venv/bin/activate`
+Your shell prompt will change to show the name of the activated environment.
+- Install Flask
+    - `$ pip install Flask`

 Please refer to the relevant documentation for more detailed steps and troubleshooting.
 If you encounter issues or have further questions, feel free to raise an issue in this repository.

 Helpful Links
 Cloud Build Logs
 https://console.cloud.google.com/cloud-build/builds?_ga=2.14484660.2062548505.1685055387-541186574.1670604918&_gac=1.162001102.1685055996.Cj0KCQjwjryjBhD0ARIsAMLvnF8Kadh5r1uNcQIn4c_KN-lIMVPhHiKCX9nrzrIZvjbbiCoUAeeHaZIaAgWWEALw_wcB